Indicate whether aqueous solutions of each of the following solut... | Channels for Pearson+

 1

+Identify the type of compound NaBr is.
+NaBr is an ionic compound composed of sodium (Na) and bromide (Br) ions.

-Understand the behavior of nonelectrolytes in water: Nonelectrolytes do not dissociate into ions when dissolved in water.
+Understand the concept of a strong electrolyte.
+Strong electrolytes are substances that completely dissociate into ions when dissolved in water.

-Recognize the composition of the solution: Since fructose is a nonelectrolyte, it will dissolve in water as intact molecules.
+Recognize that when NaBr is dissolved in water, it dissociates completely into Na⁺ and Br⁻ ions.

-Conclude the nature of the solution: The aqueous solution of fructose will contain only molecules.
+Since NaBr is a strong electrolyte, its aqueous solution will contain only ions.

 Was this helpful?